 The Bottom Half

 LONG PANTS AND CLOSED-TOED SHOES ARE THE MOST SOPHISTICATED and masculine looks for men.
 They draw attention away from his legs and feet and place it where you want it: on the face you fell in love with.
 So, for your session, it’s best to leave the shorts and sandals at home.
-Suit pants, dress pants, colored pants and denim work best, especially when paired with closed-toe shoes.
+Suit pants, dress pants and denim work best, especially when paired with closed-toe shoes.
 Brown leather shoes complement almost every look, whether he’s wearing something more formal like a full suit or blazer or t-shirt, sweater and jeans.
 Stylish sneakers (not his gym shoes!) will work but avoid anything too bulky and especially bulky and white.